aosabook/500lines/data-store/chapter.md

 We're done!

-### How NodeRefs save memory
+### How NodeRefs Save Memory

-To avoid keeping the entire tree structure in memory at the same time, when a logical node is read in from disk, the disk address of its left and right children
+To avoid keeping the entire tree structure in memory at the same time, when a logical node is read in from disk the disk address of its left and right children
 (as well as its value)
 are loaded into memory.